MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/wam.md

 ## Troubleshooting

-### "Unable to load DLL 'msalruntime' or one of its dependencies: The specified module could not be found." error message
+### "Unable to load DLL `msalruntime` or one of its dependencies: The specified module could not be found." error message

-This message indicates that either the [Microsoft.Identity.Client.NativeInterop](https://www.nuget.org/packages/Microsoft.Identity.Client.NativeInterop) package was not properly installed or the WAM runtimes DLL was not restored in the appropriate folders.
+This message indicates that either the [Microsoft.Identity.Client.NativeInterop](https://www.nuget.org/packages/Microsoft.Identity.Client.NativeInterop) package was not properly installed or the WAM runtime DLL was not restored in the appropriate folders.
 To resolve this issue:

 1. Ensure that [Microsoft.Identity.Client.NativeInterop](https://www.nuget.org/packages/Microsoft.Identity.Client.NativeInterop) package has been restored properly, and
-1. the runtimes folders are also restored and placed under the package path
+1. The `runtimes` folders are also restored and placed under the package path

 The DLL search order is,

-- same directory as the app (executing assembly directory)
+- Same directory as the app (executing assembly directory)
-- other directories like system and windows
+- Other directories like `system` and `windows`
 - `runtimes` folder under the NuGet [global-packages](/nuget/consume-packages/managing-the-global-packages-and-cache-folders) folder where [Microsoft.Identity.Client.NativeInterop](https://www.nuget.org/packages/Microsoft.Identity.Client.NativeInterop) is installed.

 ![image](../../media/nativeinterop-library.png)